SortableJS/Sortable/plugins/AutoScroll/README.md

 Defines a function that will be used for autoscrolling.
 Sortable uses el.scrollTop/el.scrollLeft by default.
 Set this option if you wish to handle it differently.
 This function should return `'continue'` if it wishes to allow Sortable's native autoscrolling, otherwise Sortable will not scroll anything if this option is set.

-**Note that this option will only work on all browsers/devices if Sortable's `forceFallback: true` option is set.**
+**Note that this option will only work if Sortable's autoscroll function is invoked.**

+It is invoked if any of the following are true:
+ - The `forceFallback: true` option is set
+ - It is a mobile device
+ - The browser is either Safari, Internet Explorer, or Edge

 ---